 |8 M 9 WF||1 MWF or 1-2:20 MW(F)||7:30-10 MTWTh|

 |8 T(W)ThF||2:30 MWF or 2:30-3:50 MW(F)||(one day per week)|

 |9 MTTh(F)||1 TTh or 1-2:20 TTh|

 |10 T(W)ThF||2:30 TTh or 2:30-3:50 TTh|

 Note that First-Year Encounters meets during the 10M 11WF period, currently occupies more the 25 classrooms, and receives preferential treatment in terms of classroom scheduling.
-Consequently, any 300- or 400-level classes offered during the Encouters period will be disadvantaged in terms of classroom space-- especially seminar rooms.
-As before, do not schedule any 100-level (and many 200-level) classes simultaneously with Encouters.
+Consequently, any 300- or 400-level classes offered during the Encounters period will be disadvantaged in terms of classroom space-- especially seminar rooms.
+As before, do not schedule any 100-level (and many 200-level) classes simultaneously with Encounters.

 Additionally, classes may be scheduled as a partial block (e.g., 10 TThF is part of the standard block of 10 TWThF), and please be advised that the above timetable does not apply to classes with "arranged" times.

 Guidelines for Assigning Number of Classes per Time Period